sohammanisha/SpringCrudBookReps2/ReadMe.md

 5) User can search a book with either title or author or both.
 6) GlobalExceptionHandler has been added in server.
 # Not Supported right now:
-1) As a free user of OPEN AI API, AI Search could not added and tested properly becuase of limited access.
+1) As a free user of OPEN AI API, AI Search could not be added and tested properly becuase of limited access.
 So from the front end, AI Search is not included.